Best Well Water Test Kits (2026): At-Home & Lab Testing

 Do I need to test well water when buying a home?

 Yes, always.
 Most mortgage lenders require a satisfactory well water test before approving a loan for a property with a private well.
 Even if the lender doesn’t require it, you should test before buying — contamination issues can be expensive to remediate, and you want to know before the sale closes.
-Request a comprehensive lab test (50+ contaminants minimum).
+Request a comprehensive lab test (50+ contaminants minimum) — Tap Score Advanced or Safe Home Premium are both appropriate.

 How do I collect a water sample for lab testing?